8 Key Healthcare Trends (2023-2026)

-A separate factor that's helping drive personalized healthcare forward is the number of wearable devices consumers are using to monitor their health and habits.
+A separate factor helping drive personalized healthcare forward is the number of wearable devices consumers use to monitor their health and habits.

 This brings us to the next healthcare trend on our list.

 Wearable devices are increasingly overlapping with the medical field.

-Searches for "Oura Ring" have been growing quickly (2,433% in 5 years) as more people adopt wearable technology.
+Searches for "Oura Ring" have been growing quickly (over 1,000% in 5 years) as more people adopt wearable technology.

 Which allowed the product to be used and marketed for the purposes of running ECG tests and detecting atrial fibrillation.